 Life Insurance: The Oft-Forgotten Tool in Your Estate Planning Tool Belt

 Estate planning can be complicated.
-After all, you have to think about wills and trusts and powers of attorney and how to avoid probate years in advance if you want to do it right.
+After all, you must consider wills, trusts, powers of attorney, and how to avoid probate years in advance if you want to do it right.
 But many people overlook one very important tool: life insurance.

-Here is why it’s so important and why you should make sure it’s a part of your plan.
+Here is why it’s important and why you should ensure it’s a part of your plan.